bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 Finally click on the "Save" button.

-#### /etc/init.d/minidlna-init.sh
+#### Startup script - /etc/init.d/minidlna-init.sh
 In order for miniDLNA to run at system startup, an init script starting the server is required.
 We have included a custom startup script in this project called "minidlna-init.sh".

-As mentioned above, this script is setup to assume that there is a user called "minidlna" that will be running the minidlna service.
+As mentioned above, this script is setup to assume that there is a user called "minidlna" that will be running the miniDLNA service.

 The "minidlna-init.sh" script needs to be transferred to the Seagate Central and then installed into the "/etc/init.d/" directory as follows.